armunalam/CGPA-Calculator/README.md

 # CGPA Calculator

 ## Description
-A calculator, written in C++, to calculate your CGPA.
+A cross-platform calculator, written in C++, to calculate your CGPA.

 ## Installation
 For Linux users, the CGPA Calculator is already built inside the **build** directory.